codycordova/codytoken/README.md

 ## 📜 License

-MIT License – do what you want, just don’t rugpull the fam 🤝
+MIT License – I love learning, and I hope maybe you can learn from this as well. 🤝